wmk1/toll-road-blockchain-system/README.md

 ## External accounts

 There are a certain number of off-chain actions, such as proof of identity or secret exchange, that we will address only with a wave of the hand in this project.
-Smart contract should make it possible though via public functions.
+Smart contracts should make these actions possible via public functions, though.

 ### Vehicles

+We only care about vehicles, not about drivers.
+It means it can be driven by the vehicle's rightful owner, another driver, or no human driver at all.

+* Only vehicles registered with the regulator are allowed to enter the road system.
 * Before entering the road system, registered vehicles must make a deposit of at least the amount required by the operator for their vehicle type.
-* When exiting the exit toll booth will trigger the payment off the deposit and refund the difference to the vehicle.
+* Upon exit, the exit toll booth will trigger the payment off the deposit and refund the difference to the vehicle.

 * This deposit must be accompanied by the address of the toll booth by which they will enter.
 * When exiting the road system, the vehicle gives, off-chain, a secret to the exit toll booth.
-* The exit toll booth uses this secret to unlock the deposit, then pay the road operator the proper fee for the route taken, then refunds the difference to the vehicle.
+* The exit toll booth sends this secret to the road operator contract, which is used to unlock the deposit, then pay the road operator the proper fee for the route taken, then refunds the difference to the vehicle.

 The off-chain exchange of the secret is handled by a wave of the hand in this project.
 You are not asked to work on this massive "detail".